 What is a basketball agent and what is their job?

-Nowadays it seems like everyone and their little brother is an agent.
-You need to know what the differences are between “real” agents and “fake or wannabe” agents.
+Nowadays it seems like everyone and their little brother is an overseas basketball agent.
+You need to know what the differences between “real” agents and “fake or wannabe” agents.
 Read on as we drop some knowledge about agents:

 Practicing Attorney or Sports Lawyer

-YOU! – You are the 5th type of agent.
+You are the 5th type of agent.
 You can represent yourself and get your own opportunities overseas networking with coaches and teams.
-We’ll go more into detail about this.
+We’ll go more into detail about this later in the article.

 What will a basketball agent do for me?